Skip to main content

 Promoter Consensus Sequence

-A promoter consensus sequence is a short, conserved sequence of DNA that is recognized by RNA polymerase and transcription factors to initiate transcription.
-In the lac operon, mutations in this sequence can significantly affect the binding efficiency of RNA polymerase, leading to altered levels of gene expression.
-This can result in either reduced or enhanced transcription of the operon genes.
+The promoter consensus sequence is a specific DNA sequence recognized by RNA polymerase and transcription factors to initiate transcription.
+Mutations in this sequence can significantly affect the binding efficiency of RNA polymerase, leading to altered levels of gene expression.
+In the context of the lac operon, changes in the promoter can disrupt the transcription of the operon genes.

 Recommended video: